Table of Contents

 • Slow Input / Output process

-Second Generation of Computers (1949-1965)
+Generation of Computer

 • Computers of this generation used transistors.

-Examples of second generation computers are_
+Examples of second-generation computers are

 • IBM 1400 series